This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Multi-staff routing

-When a client has multiple AI staff members, StoreTalk automatically routes each incoming message to the most relevant specialist.
-To make routing accurate:
+When a client has multiple AI staff members, StoreTalk’s orchestrator (StoreAgent) routes each incoming message to the most relevant specialist.
+To make routing work well:

-• Give each staff member a distinct, narrow scope — a Sales Executive should not also handle return policies
+- Give each staff member a distinct, narrow scope — a Sales Executive should not also know return policies

-• Use one knowledge base file per topic rather than a single large file for everything
+- Use clear, specific knowledge base files — one file per topic, not one large file for everything

-• Set each staff member’s language explicitly — if you have a Hindi-only staff member for regional customers, set them to Hindi only
+- Set the staff member’s language explicitly — if you have a Hindi-only staff member for regional customers, set it to Hindi